nus-cs2103/website-base/admin/tp-pe-fragment.md

   Objectives:
   * Testers can correct their type/severity choices in case they chose incorrectly during the PE due to time pressure.
   * Testers get a chance to withdraw lower impact (or uncertain) bugs so that there is less work for the dev team during the next phase.

 * **Procedure:** coming soon ...

+=={{ icon_tip }} **When in doubt, choose the lower severity:**== If the severity of a bug seems to be smack in the _middle_ of two severity levels, choose the lower severity (unless much closer to the higher one than the lower one).
+* Reason: The teaching team follow the same policy when adjudicating disputed severity levels in the last phase of the PE.
+* As the tester, you might feel like you are throwing away marks by choosing a lower priority; but the lower priority has a lower risk of being disputed by the dev team, giving you (and the dev team) a better chance of earning bonus marks for accuracy (which will be substantial).<br>
+  To make your case stronger, state in the bug report why you think the bug might even qualify for a higher severity, while you actually chose the lower one.

 ------------------------------------------------------------------------------------ {.thick-2 .border-success}